James Priory has been Headmaster at Tonbridge since August 2018.

 He developed an interest in choral music as cantor in Lincoln College Chapel Choir, has performed in and directed a range of theatre productions, and is a keen follower of sport.

 James is a governor for Marsh Academy in New Romney, Latymer Upper School in Hammersmith and for three preparatory schools in Kent: The New Beacon School, Holmewood House and Bickley Park.

 He was involved in launching HMC’s magazine Insight as co-editor and chair, and is a team inspector for the Independent Schools Inspectorate.

-James is married to Helen, who teaches English.
-They have two daughters and a son, the oldest of whom are now at university.
+James is married to Helen, who teaches English; they have three children, the youngest of whom attended Tonbridge.